 11 a.)
-With respect to the National Certificate of Educational Achievement (NCEA) Levels 1-3, a range of methods will be deployed to measure student progress although the main focus is school-based assessment particularly with respect to literacy and numeracy, which compliments 'real world' related knowledge and skills for the job market and a culturally based assessment to measure an array of cultural competencies;6 b.)
-Assessments |aromatawai inform teachers of areas of improvement relating to their practice thereby contributing to a culture of on-going improvement within the school.
-Non-formal academic assessments that highlight cultural competencies will also be employed underpinned by the following:
+With respect to the National Certificate of Educational Achievement (NCEA) Levels 1-3, a range of methods will be deployed to measure student progress although the main focus is school-based assessment particularly with respect to literacy and numeracy, which compliments 'real world' related knowledge and skills for the job market and a culturally based assessment to measure an array of cultural competencies;

-a.)
-Goal One - to live as Màori7
+b.)
+Assessments | aromatawai inform teachers of areas of improvement relating to their practice thereby contributing to a culture of on-going improvement within the school.
+Non-formal academic assessments that highlight cultural competencies are underpinned by the following: 6 a.)
+Goal One - to live as Màori